 Our online lessons couldn’t be delivered without the work of our amazing Spanish tutors!
-They are all fluent Spanish speakers as well as being very experienced students, with some of them having studied the language for over 10 years.
+They are all fluent speakers as well as being very experienced students, with some of them having studied the language for over 10 years.
 With all of this knowledge, they’re very well equipped to teach you how to speak Spanish.
-Learn a bit more about each tutor here.
+Learn a bit more about each teacher here.

 Spanish-speaking countries I’ve spent time in: I studied Economics for 2 months in La Habana while living with a Cuban family.
 I then spent 7 months in Bogotá, Colombia, working as a waiter and then studying, including travel around the country.
 Finally, I was in Mexico City for a month working at a refugee hostel, before road tripping around the country.